Animal Name Starting With I With Images and Scientific Names in English

 Isopods are a diverse group of crustaceans that can be found in various aquatic and terrestrial habitats worldwide.
 They have a unique segmented body and are primarily scavengers, feeding on decaying organic matter.
 Isopods play a vital role in nutrient cycling by breaking down dead plant and animal material, contributing to soil health.
 However, some isopod species are invasive and can disrupt ecosystems when introduced to new environments.

-Also Read: Water Animals Chart With Names With Images and Scientific Names in English
+Also Read: Best Animated Movies Name With Images and Scientific Names in English

 Habitats of Animal Name Starting With I with Images